jhon0010/urban-cents/README.md

 ```

 # Building and Running
+You can use gradle instead of gradlew if you have it installed in your system.

 To build the project, navigate to the project root directory and run:

 ```bash
 ./gradlew build